Simon Weston (MP): Family

+Elizabeth was the sister-in-law of Sir Francis Willoughby, son of Sir Percival Willoughby, and the aunt of Francis Willughby, and grandaunt of Duchess Cassandra Willoughby, proprietors of Wollaton Hall.

 Thereafter, Weston lived in relative obscurity, although around 1632 he reached for help to the Secretary of State, Sir John Coke, on behalf of his daughter Elizabeth and her children, who had been deserted and left unsupported by her husband, Robert Ridgeway, 2nd Earl of Londonderry.